≡ Menu

 Now if you…

-Still believe that a Bloodhound is the right dog for you, there are two additional things that we would like you to consider.
-First, instead of purchasing a Bloodhound puppy, see if there is a Bloodhound rescue program in your area and see if you can’t find a “love connection” there first before falling in love with a Bloodhound puppy.
+Still believe that a Bloodhound is the right dog for you; there are two additional things that we would like you to consider.
+First, instead of purchasing a Bloodhound puppy, see if there is a Bloodhound rescue program in your area and if you can’t find a “love connection” there before falling in love with a Bloodhound puppy.

-Once you’ve found your Bloodhound, take a moment and see what it might cost to purchase a pet insurance policy on him or her.
-The reason for this is because, like it or not, Bloodhounds tend to find themselves in the waiting room of a lot of veterinarian offices.
+Then, once you’ve found your Bloodhound, take a moment and see what it might cost to purchase a pet insurance policy for them.
+This is because, like it or not, Bloodhounds tend to find themselves in the waiting room of many veterinarian offices.
+And seeing a vet once or twice a year can get expensive if you’re not adequately insured.

 No, probably not.
-But until you know what it will cost you to be able to properly insure your loved one, how will you know?
-This is why we here at IndulgeYourPet have written our Best Pet Insurance Companies article so that you can quickly decide for yourself if purchasing a pet insurance policy makes sense for you personally!
+But until you know what it will cost you to be able to insure your loved one properly, how will you learn?
+This is why we here at IndulgeYourPet have written our Best Pet Insurance Companies article so that you can quickly decide if purchasing a pet insurance policy makes sense for you!

 She was easy to have me trained 😀..
 We also have problems with her not liking new people In he house and she is very territorial when it comes to me, even towards my husband.